What Is Clone Phishing? Common Cases & Security Tips

 Clone phishing emails are dangerous because they’re harder to identify than a traditional phishing scam.
 Still, there are some common traits you can look for to bolster your security and lessen the impact of clone phishing:

-3. Unexpected links or attachments.
-Most of the emails you receive from friends, coworkers, or businesses only include attachments in response to something you had requested or were otherwise aware of in advance.
+1. Unexpected links or attachments: Most of the emails you receive from friends, coworkers, or businesses only include attachments in response to something you had requested or were otherwise aware of in advance.
 If you receive an email with a link or attachment you don’t need or weren’t expecting, it’s best to refrain from opening or downloading the file.

-4. Requests for sensitive information.
-A request for sensitive or personal information is a trait shared by all phishing email types.
+1. Requests for sensitive information: A request for sensitive or personal information is a trait shared by all phishing email types.
 Most reputable companies will never ask you for information like credentials or account numbers in an email.
 Don’t reply or respond to questions in an email before you have verified the sender's legitimacy.

-5. Urgency and scare tactics.
-Phishing emails capture our attention by conveying an unusual sense of urgency, threatening dire consequences if we don’t respond, or presenting offers that sound too good to be true (and always are).
+1. Urgency and scare tactics: Phishing emails capture our attention by conveying an unusual sense of urgency, threatening dire consequences if we don’t respond, or presenting offers that sound too good to be true (and always are).
 All phishing emails use these strategies, including clone phishing emails.

-6. Generic salutations.
-Would someone attempting to reach you regarding an urgent matter begin their message by saying, “Dear Sir or Madam,” or simply “Hello”?
+1. Generic salutations: Would someone attempting to reach you regarding an urgent matter begin their message by saying, “Dear Sir or Madam,” or simply “Hello”?
 Probably not.
 These generic greetings are often found in spam emails or shotgun marketing campaigns.
 If an email sender doesn’t know your name, they certainly shouldn’t be allowed to know anything else about you, so don’t respond.

-7. Poor grammar.
-Poor spelling and grammar have always been hallmarks of phishing emails.
+1. Odd grammar at times: Poor spelling and grammar used to be hallmarks of phishing emails.
 Cloned emails are less prone to these errors, since they’re copied from actual messages, but newly added sections might still have these flaws.
 Generative artificial intelligence (AI) tools are beginning to make it easier for cybercriminals to write phishing emails in a more professional tone.

 7 security tips for preventing clone phishing attacks